sangambaral17/TradeMaster/INSTALLER_GUIDE.md

 ## 🎉 You're Done!

 After following these steps, you'll have a professional installer that:
-- ✅ Installs TradeMaster on any Windows PC
+- ✅ Installs Walsong TradeMaster on any Windows PC
 - ✅ Creates desktop and start menu shortcuts
 - ✅ Includes all dependencies (no .NET installation needed)
 - ✅ Can be uninstalled cleanly